NikhilGangaram/IDD-ASL-Alexa/README.md

 **What it does:**
 - Connects to the MQTT broker (default: `test.mosquitto.org`)
-- Reads button A (D23) and button B (D24) states every second
+- Monitors button A (D23) and button B (D24) states continuously
-- Publishes button states to the topic `IDD/button/state`
+- Publishes button states to the topic `IDD/button/state` only when state changes
 - Press Ctrl+C to stop

 ### Running on Laptop (`mqtt_hub.py`)